 Texas State University is offering a wide range of resources to our students as we navigate the current COVID-19 pandemic.
 Texas State has established a COVID-19 website to house all official university messaging, relevant updates, and resources.

-In an effort to offer additional student support, the History Department has established this Student Resources page to provide easy access to the various student resources made available by Texas State.
+In an effort to offer additional student support, the Center for the Study of the Southwest has established this Student Resources page to provide easy access to the various student resources made available by Texas State.
 Any specific questions regarding Texas State University programs and support should be directed to the University.

 Click on the links below for information on the various resources being offered to Texas State University students